andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 the drive to Denver.
 It's a lot more of the same, getting lost, checking the map, getting lost..er, asking someone for directions, going up so I can go down, going down so I can go up.
-So I don't even have the benefit of the champagne pow while I'm aimlessly tracing a path of Brownian motion.
+So I don't even have the benefit of the champagne pow while I aimlessly wander with no sense of direction whatsoever.

 <h4 class="article-subheader">Left at the Next Light!</h4>
-I holler in my duties as the de facto navigator of this roving band of walking miscreants.
+I've been voted navigator for a roving band of miscreants in downtown Denver.
 It's St. Paddy's Day and I'm on my way to the Fainting Goat Irish Pub with a new group of friends I just met at today at my hostel in the Capitol Hill neighborhood of Denver.
 I've been appointed the group's leader since I bellied up to the same bar earlier this afternoon while my bed was readied at